dmc-2016/dmc/README.md

 # Pulling in changes from the main repository

-I will continue to develop the lab assignments throughout the course of the semester, and might make changes depending on the pace of the class.
-Therefore, it is very important that before you start on any assignment you pull in any changes from the main project into your fork.
-Unfortunately this is not possible through the Github Desktop GUI, but can be easily done with a few lines in the Git Shell, which allows you to enter git commands directly.
+The lab assignments may be edited and developed during the course of the semester.
+Therefore, it is very important that before you begin any assignment you first pull in any changes from the main project into your fork.
+Unfortunately this is not possible through the Github Desktop interface, but can be easily done with a few lines in the Git Shell, which allows you to enter git commands directly.

 First, make sure there are not any uncommited changes in your repo (the left pane says 'No changes').
 Next, open the Git Shell by clicking the setup icon in the top right corner, and select `Open in Git Shell`.